afilbert/valheim-toggle-movement-mod/README.md

 * **Enable**, Enable the mod, default: true
 * **SprintToggle**, Sprint works like a toggle, default: true
+* **SprintToggleAlternate**, Sprint is toggled through use of another key/button, default: false
+* **SprintToggleAlternateKey**, Used in conjunction with SprintToggleAlternate.
+This is the key used to toggle sprint on/off, default: T
 * **AutorunToggle**, Fixes auto-run to follow look, default: true
 * **AutorunFreelookKey**, Overrides look direction in auto-run while pressed, default: CapsLock
 * **AutorunStrafe**, Enable strafing while in auto-run/crouch, default: true
+* **AutorunStrafeForwardDisables**, Disable autorun if Forward key/button pressed while AutorunStrafe enabled, default: true
-* **ReequipWeaponAfterSwimming**, Any weapon stowed in order to swim will reequip once out of swimming state
+* **ReequipWeaponAfterSwimming**, Any weapon stowed in order to swim will reequip once out of swimming state, default: true
 * **RunToCrouchToggle**, Go from run to crouch with the click of a button, default: true
 * **StopSneakOnNoStam**, Stops sneak movement if no stamina available, default: true
 * **MinStamRefillPercentValue**, Percentage to stop running/sneaking and let stamina refill, default: 20%